-- The school has a named Educational Psychologist to contact when necessary. - Hearing Impaired children receive regular visits from the Hearing Impairment Advisory Teacher. - Advice about individual programmes of work may be obtained from the SpLD Base, Colnbrook Outreach Service, and Advisory Teachers. - The school makes links with other agencies and professionals where necessary such as counsellors, social workers, health visitors, speech therapists, SpLD base teachers, occupational therapists and the school nurse. - Where a child has complex SEND requiring the involvement of more than one outside agency an enquiry may be made online to the Families First Portal and Early Help Advice Line for professionals. - Multi-agency liaison meetings (known as Team Around the Family (TAF)) are held to ensure effective collaboration in making provision for vulnerable pupils. - Through our Integrated Services for Learning (ISL) we access support services for our children and families such as Educational Psychologists (EP), Attendance Improvement Officers (AIO). - The INCo provides information to secondary school SENCOs to promote the smooth transfer of SEND pupils.
+- The school has access to the SEND Advice Line for Inclusion which targets support for SENCOs - Hearing Impaired children receive regular visits from the Hearing Impairment Advisory Teacher. - Advice about individual programmes of work may be obtained from the SpLD Base, Colnbrook Outreach Service, and Advisory Teachers. - The school makes links with other agencies and professionals where necessary such as counsellors, social workers, health visitors, speech therapists, SpLD base teachers, occupational therapists and the school nursing service. - Where a child has complex SEND requiring the involvement of more than one outside agency an enquiry may be made online to the Families First Portal and Early Help Advice Line for professionals. - Multi-agency liaison meetings (known as Team Around the Family (TAF)) are held to ensure effective collaboration in making provision for vulnerable pupils. - Through our Integrated Services for Learning (ISL) we access support services for our children and families such as Educational Psychologists (EP), Attendance Improvement Officers (AIO). - The INCo provides information to secondary school SENCOs to promote the smooth transfer of SEND pupils.